ToneCode/ToneCode/README.md

 ### Hi there, here's what I'm working on!👋

-- 🔭 I’m currently working on imporving my python skills.
+- 🔭 I’m currently working on improving my python skills.
 - 🌱 I’m currently learning cncf certifications cka, ckad, cks.
 - 👯 I’m looking to collaborate on opensource and any devops related projects.
 - 🤔 I’m looking for help becoming an expert on container security.
-- 💬 Ask me about anything related to deployments
+- 💬 Ask me about anything related to automated deployments.
 - 📫 How to reach me: anthonywilliams314c@gmail.com
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I am also a nurse.